 Your specific development will draw you to a specific teacher.
 The worst teachers of yoga-meditation whom we criticize today have their role.
 Everything sub serves a divine purpose from the lowest to the highest teacher, however hopeful aspirants’ and un-awakend souls cannot expect to have their appointed master, sage or guru guiding light to just drop in their lap without the required spiritual yearning.
-They must make the spiritual effort first and go through many necessary experiences.
+You cannot jump start to a higher state of consciousness.
+What does that mean?
+You must make the spiritual effort first and go through many necessary experiences.
 Some travel from incarnation to incarnation just trying to find the right path, when you find the path; you analyze the teacher, the teaching, the path and the fruit produced by that path.

 Those trying to quicken their spiritual progress should not seek phenomenal experiences as proof of advancement.
 For the beginner meditation seems to be the most difficult habit to form because the results are slow in coming and beginners are plagued with delusive thoughts about getting quick results.
 A frequent cause of disillusionment to a beginner is the meditators expectation that there will be a response from God in a great flame of breathtaking radiance.
 Some expect to be rewarded immediately with the materialization of saints, deities and heavenly lights; however premature this expectation is, real visions manifest only by prolonged and continuous spiritual progress.
 The spiritual path to Divine enlightenment is not a circus or a mathematically created jackpot.

 Do you know the yogic terminologies and what they mean?